-MA Comprehensive Examinations
+MA Comprehensive Examination

 All Master of Arts degree candidates must successfully complete a written comprehensive examination.
-The responsibility for initiating the process rests with the student in consultation with his/her supervisory committee.
+The responsibility for initiating the process rests with the student in consultation with his/her advisory committee.
 This exam is normally taken late in the student's final semester.

 Passing performance requires agreement among a majority of the committee.
-The committee will give an overall grade of pass with honors, pass, or fail.
+The committee will give an overall grade of "pass with distinction", "pass", or "fail".

 A second examination is permitted if a candidate fails all or a portion of a master's examination.
 The second exam cannot take place fewer than two months or more than fifteen months after the failed examination unless an extension is granted by the Dean of the Graduate School.
 No third examination will be allowed.